-Our main institutional collaborators are T. Robinson (International Livestock Research Institute, ILRI, Nairobi, Kenya), G. Cinardi and A. Mottet (Food and Agriculture Organization, FAO, Rome, Italy), W. Thanapongtharm (Department of Livestock Development, DLD, Bangkok, Thailand), H. Yu (Chinese Center for Disease Control, CDC, Beijing, China), and our main academic collaborators are W. Wint (ERGO, Oxford, UK), S. Hay (SEEG, Univ.
-Oxford, Oxford, UK), T. Van Boeckel (Dpt Ecol & Evol Biol, Princeton, USA) & S. Vanwambeke (UCL, Louvain-la-Neuve, Belgium).
+Our main institutional collaborators are T. Robinson & G. Cinardi (Livestock and Environment, FAO, Rome, Italy), W. Thanapongtharm (Department of Livestock Development, DLD, Bangkok, Thailand), H. Yu (Chinese Center for Disease Control, CDC, Beijing, China), and our main academic collaborators are W. Wint (ERGO, Oxford, UK) & S. Vanwambeke (UCL, Louvain-la-Neuve, Belgium).

 Using Random Forest to Improve the Downscaling of Global Livestock Census Data

 G. Nicolas, T. P. Robinson, G. R. W. Wint, G. Conchedda, G. Cinardi, and M. Gilbert.

 "PLOS ONE", Vol. 11, Issue 3, Pages e0150424, 2016.